 Survivor ‘entitled’ to GMP but GMP not in payment (including Survivor ‘entitled’ to GMP where GMP is initially in payment, then GMP not in payment)

-Where a survivor is ‘entitled’ to GMP but the GMP is not payable, then ‘strictly speaking’ the GMP should not be present on the payroll.
+Where a survivor is ‘entitled’ to GMP but the GMP is not payable, then the GMP should not be present on the payroll.
 This includes any situation in the table in paragraph 17 where the GMP was in payment but, due to the cessation of a state payment, the GMP is now not in payment.
-Although, in such situations, the GMP should be removed from the payroll and the LGPS survivor benefits should be recalculated as if the GMP had never been in payment, the GMP may again become payable.
-This will most likely be at the Survivor’s SPa or in prescribed circumstances upon the cessation of a co-habitation, whereupon the GMP (including any Post 88 increases to the Post 5 April 1988 GMP) should be put back onto the payroll.
+Where this happens, the GMP should be removed from the payroll and the LGPS survivor benefits should be recalculated as if the GMP had never been in payment, though the GMP may again become payable.
+This will probably be at the Survivor’s SPa or in prescribed circumstances upon the ending of a co-habitation, whereupon the GMP (including any Post 88 increases to the Post 88 GMP) should be put back onto the payroll.

 Survivor ‘entitled’ to a GMP and GMP is in payment – then not in payment – then back in payment again‘.

 Where payment of a GMP has ended and subsequently recommenced, administering authorities need to be careful when putting the GMP back onto the payroll.
-They must ensure that they reduce the existing amount of Pensions Increase by the value of the accrued Post 88 GMP increases (i.e. the accrued up to 3% - otherwise the person would be receiving those increases twice).
+They must ensure they reduce the existing amount of Pensions Increase by the value of the accrued Post 88 GMP increases (i.e. built up to 3% - otherwise the person will receive those increases twice).

 On a practical level we are of the view that the only real answer to this issue is to say that once a GMP has been put on the payroll, then it stays on the payroll (even if payment of the GMP ends) and, where payment ends, the GMP is treated as AP<GMP.
-This would ensure that the increases applied to Pre 88 GMP, Post 88 GMP and benefits in excess of the total GMP, are applied correctly.
-However, in making a decision as to whether or not to adopt this approach administering authorities should be aware that, unless the pensioner’s Pensions Increase date happens to fall on 6 April, there is a small additional cost and, over time, the cumulative effect of this cost will increase.
+This would mean the increases applied to Pre 88 GMP, Post 88 GMP and benefits in excess of the total GMP, are applied correctly.
+However, in deciding as to whether to adopt this approach administering authorities should be aware that, unless the pensioner’s Pensions Increase date happens to fall on 6 April, there is a small additional cost and, over time, the cumulative effect of this cost will increase.
 This is because the survivor will receive the amount due on the Post 88 GMP for a longer period than they would otherwise be entitled under the Pensions Increase (Review) Order.
-This is due to the fact that the GMP Increase Order applied to the Post 88 GMP is effective from each 6 April, unlike the Pensions Increase (Review) Order, which is effective from the first Monday on or after each 6 April.
+This is because the GMP Increase Order applied to the Post 88 GMP is effective from each 6 April, unlike the Pensions Increase (Review) Order, which is effective from the first Monday on or after each 6 April.

-Back to index

 Survivor GMP payable table